 As detailed in this guideline, both requests for guidance and applications for exemption must be signed by an authorised representative of the applicant.
-Applicants requesting guidance or an exemption should note that it is an offence under the laws to knowingly or recklessly provide CICRA with information that is false or misleading.
+Applicants requesting guidance or an exemption should note that it is an offence under the law to knowingly or recklessly provide the Authority with information that is false or misleading.
 Furthermore, the provision of false, incomplete or misleading information is grounds for us to withdraw guidance or an exemption.
 Thus, applicants must ensure that the information they provide to us is true, accurate, and complete to the best of their knowledge and belief.

-3 Applications for Guidance
+3. Applications for Guidance

-An application for guidance under Article 43 of the Competition (Jersey) Law 2005 or an application for an opinion under Section 37 of The Competition (Guernsey) Ordinance, 2012 must be made in writing and signed by an authorised representative of the applicant.
+An application for guidance under Article 43 of the Competition (Jersey) Law 2005 must be made in writing and signed by an authorised representative of the applicant.
 The application must provide details of:

-- the proposed course of action, including a copy of any agreement(s) the parties intend to sign; - the parties involved; - the products or services involved; - why the application for guidance has been made, i.e. why the parties believe that the proposed course of action may raise a compliance issue under the laws; - the industry(ies) or market(s) that might be affected by the course of action (for more information see CICRA Guideline 7 -Market Definition); - how competition works in the industry/market affected, for example, how vigorous competition is, and who the main participants are (including information on market shares, capacities etc. and the identity of the parties' main suppliers and customers, possible new entrants, and what possible substitute products exist); - all documents prepared by or for the parties analysing the effect of the proposed course of action on markets or competition, including any projected financial data; and - local turnover for the parties for the last two years; and any arguments the parties wish to make that the proposed course of action does not infringe the laws, together with supporting evidence.
+- The proposed course of action, including a copy of any agreement(s) the parties intend to sign; - The parties involved; - The products or services involved; - Why the application for guidance has been made, i.e. why the parties believe that the proposed course of action may raise a compliance issue under the laws; - The industry(ies) or market(s) that might be affected by the course of action (for more information see Guideline 7 Market Definition); - How competition works in the industry/market affected, for example, how vigorous competition is, and who the main participants are (including information on market shares, capacities etc. and the identity of the parties' main suppliers and customers, possible new entrants, and what possible substitute products exist);

+- All documents prepared by or for the parties analysing the effect of the proposed course of action on markets or competition, including any projected financial data; and - Local turnover for the parties for the last two years; and any arguments the parties wish to make that the proposed course of action does not infringe the laws, together with supporting evidence.